Color Theory: What’s the deal with the palettes I’m using?

 Thomas Girtin, https://t.co/AT5oVrSSQB #PainterGoblin pic.twitter.com/jhgGzGZMXc— Painter Goblin (@paintergoblin) October 8, 2017

 Anyone interested in seeing more, just follow The Painter Goblin on Twitter.
-Can you figure out where the original palette inspiration came from?
-What are your thoughts on the generated image?
+Let me know what you think there, or on this blog.
+Can you figure out where the original palette inspirations came from?
+What are your thoughts on the newly generated image?